 Jazmin, an FTV Alumni who saw her future play out in the making of movies, joins us for a chat about working at a production company, bringing Miss Fisher back to life and how JMC taught her the most valuable lesson in the industry.

-Before you decided to enroll into JMC, did you know what you wanted to pursue during High School?
+Before you decided to enrol into JMC, did you know what you wanted to pursue during High School?

 What is your role at ‘Every Cloud Productions’?